magiczny-kacper/magiczny-kacper/README.md

 ### About me

 I'm Automation and Control Systems Engineer from Poland.
 Form an early age I was vsery intrested in electronics, and DIY.
+My biggest intrests are power electronics, especially electric motor control, and wired communication between devices, like CAN bus, or UART and its derivatives.
+It includes also higher layers of the ISO/OSI communication stack.

 ### My projects and ideas